The role of the surface energy in nuclear octupole excitations: Introduction

 \section{Introduction}

 The representation of bulk properties of infinite or finite nuclear matter in terms of coefficients in mass formulae remains a useful way of classifying nuclei and the forces that act in them.
-A basic form of the semi-empirical mass formula, as given in Bohr and Mottelson's textbook \cite{bohrmottelson}, following Weizs\"acker \cite{weiz}, and Bethe and Bacher \cite{bethebacher} can be expressed as
+A basic form of the semi-empirical mass formula, following Bohr and Mottelson's textbook \cite{bohrmottelson}, Weizs\"acker \cite{weiz}, and Bethe and Bacher \cite{bethebacher} can be expressed as

 where $\mathcal{B}$ is the total binding energy of a nucleus of $N$ neutrons and $Z$ protons, with total mass number $A=N+Z$.
-The coefficient $b_{\mathrm{vol}}$ characterises the volume term, accounting for the nearest-neighbour interaction of each nucleon with its surrounding nucleons.
-The $b_\mathrm{surf}$ surface coefficient corrects the volume term for those nucleons which lack a full set of nearest-neighbour due to being at the surface of the nucleus.
-The $b_\mathrm{sym}$ term accounts for the preference for a like number of protons and neutrons in the nucleus while the final term, in which $e$ is the elementary charge and $R_c$ the charge radius of the nucleus, gives a contribution from the Coulomb force.
+The coefficient $a_{\mathrm{vol}}$ characterises the volume term, accounting for the nearest-neighbour interaction of each nucleon with its surrounding nucleons.
+The $a_\mathrm{surf}$ surface coefficient corrects the volume term for those nucleons which lack a full set of nearest-neighbour due to being at the surface of the nucleus.
+The $a_\mathrm{sym}$ term accounts for the preference for a like number of protons and neutrons in the nucleus while the final term, in which $e$ is the elementary charge and $R_c$ the charge radius of the nucleus, gives a contribution from the Coulomb force.
+Finally, the $\pm\delta(N,Z)$ gives a correction due to the pairing interaction, differentiating odd and even proton and neutron numbers.

 From a fit to observed binding energies, numerical values of each coefficient can be obtained.
-For example, the value for $b_{\mathrm{surf}}$ quoted by Bohr and Mottelson is $\simeq 17$ MeV.
-One may then go on to link this macroscpic view with any microscopic theory that is able to calculate these coefficients and other derived properties alongside more detailed structure , thereby linking structure details to the bulk properties \cite{stone,colo18}.
+For example, the value for $a_{\mathrm{surf}}$ quoted by Bohr and Mottelson is $\simeq 17$ MeV, and a recent fit to a modern set of mass data gives $a_s=16.329509 \pm 0.146924$ \cite{ned}.
+One may then go on to link this macroscopic view with any microscopic theory that is able to calculate these coefficients and other derived properties alongside more detailed structure, thereby linking structure details to the bulk properties \cite{stone,colo18}.